Anatoliy057/CHUnit/README.md

 ***

 ## Closures
-A set of functions for manipulation of closures
+A set of functions for manipulation of closures.

 ### void set\_current\_env():
-Replaces the internal closing environment with the current one
+Replaces the internal closing environment with the current one.

 ***

 ## Echo
-A set of functions for logs
+A set of functions for logs.

 ### void print(message):
-Prints a message
+Prints a message.

 ### void println(message):
 Prints a message and then terminate the line.